 Sophie was born in Leeds to English and French parents and began singing after initially studying the classical guitar and the ‘cello.
-She graduated from The University of Birmingham in 2011 in Music and in 2016 graduated with an MA in opera studies from the Royal Welsh College of Music & Drama in Cardiff, Wales.
+She graduated with a BMus in Music from The University of Birmingham in 2011 and an MA in opera studies from the Royal Welsh College of Music & Drama in 2016.
 She was a 2016/17 artist at the National Opera Studio in London.

-Principal roles have included Romilda (Xerse - Cavalli), Ottavia (L'incoronazione di Poppea), Susanna (Le Nozze di Figaro), Clorinda (Cenerentola), Vixen Sharp-ears (The Cunning Little Vixen), Adina (L’Elisir d’amore), Eurydice (Orpheus in the Underworld), Angelica (The Poisoned Kiss – Vaughan Williams), Mary Lincoln (Appomattox – Philip Glass).
+Principal roles have included Donna Anna (Don Giovanni), Romilda (Xerse - Cavalli), Susanna (Le Nozze di Figaro), Clorinda (Cenerentola), Vixen Sharp-ears (The Cunning Little Vixen), Adina (L’Elisir d’amore).

 Sophie Levi as Romilda sings with an assured baroque gloss and portrays her conflicting emotions with real depth.